Subaru-PFS/ets_target_database/docs/reference/cli.md

 - `--help`, `-h`: Show this message and exit.

 ### `diagram`
 Generate an ER diagram of a database.
+You can choose between SchemaCrawler and tbls to generate the diagram.
+The chosen program must be installed.

 **Usage:**